svobtom/onedata4sci/docs/source/labs/fs2od.rst

 Additional documentation, however, can help in some situations.
 There are some of the keys:

 - ``watchedDirectories`` - List of directories which should be monitored.
 The values should be the same as the mapping values in `docker-compose.yaml`.
 This key allows to use regex as in UNIX-like operating system.
 More examples in exemplary `config.yaml`.
-- ``metadataFiles`` - List of file names which should be checked when intending to check for the new dataset.
-If any of theese filenames is found, the new dataset will be created.
+- ``metadataFiles`` - List of file names which should be checked when intending to check for the new dataset (definition metadata file).
+If any of these filenames is found, the new dataset will be created.
 This is also the filename where dataset access info will be stored unless ``fs2odMetadataFile->storeAccessInfo`` is set to ``True``
 - ``fs2odMetadataFile`` - if ``enabled`` is ``True``, the email support, removing provides and more features will be enabled, and the internal metadata will be stored in.
 If this is a thing and ``storeAccessInfo`` is set to ``True``, access info formerly stored into ``metadataFiles`` will be stored to file given by ``filename``
 - ``importMetadata`` - if set to ``True`` all metadata found in the metadata file (found as using one of the ``metadataFiles`` entry) will be JSONized and stored into Onedata built-in metadata storage for each dataset (dataset fileId).
 This metadata will be updated also when metadata file updated.
 This does not store ``fs2od`` access info
 - ``restAccess`` - contains information about connections and authentication against Onezone/provider/panel.
 Filling out ``onezone`` and at least one item in ``oneproviders`` is mandatory.
 Exactly one item in ``oneproviders`` must have key ``isPrimary`` set to ``True`` (primary Oneprovider), others (which have ``isPrimary: False``) must have at least one storage id provided in ``storageIds``.
 This column is ignored in primary Oneprovider.